BridK02/Machine-Learning-and-Statistics/README.md

 Course work for ATU Data Analytics module Machine Learning and Statistics by Brid Kennedy.

-This is my project
+This is my project and task notebooks

 ***

-This is a list

 1. One
 2. Two